 Private health insurance may cover your CBD oil cost!
 Although we are not an affiliated Southern Cross clinic just yet, we have had success with patients claiming their costs with them and various other providers.

-Do check your policy fine print, as your cover may not include unapproved medications (such as medicinal cannabis) but only the GP or specialist consultation cost.
+Do check your policy fine print, as your cover may not include unapproved medications (such as medicinal cannabis) but only the GP or doctor consultation cost.
 If you need any help with your insurance or clarification, let us know.

 Affordable CBD Oil – How Can I Save Money & Reduce Costs?